Nearly half of all women in the United States have experienced at least one form of psychological aggression by an intimate partner.

 HELP YOURSELF OR SOMEONE IN NEED!

-The Domestic and Intimate Partner Violence Prosecution Unit is composed of prosecutors, victim witness assistants, and a community safety investigator from the Commonwealth's Attorney's Office, and an investigator from the Lynchburg Police Department.
-A Community Advocate from the local YWCA Domestic Violence Prevention Center also works with the team and assists victims in navigating the civil process and in locating resources.
+The Domestic and Sexual Violence Prosecution Unit is composed of prosecutors, victim witness assistants, and a community safety investigator from the Commonwealth's Attorney's Office, and an investigator from the Lynchburg Police Department.
+A Protective Order Advocate from the local YWCA Domestic Violence Prevention Center also works with the team and assists victims in navigating the civil process and in locating resources.

 Unit members are assigned all cases of domestic violence, dating violence, sexual assault, and stalking within the jurisdiction.
 Using centralized centralized investigation and vertical prosecution.
 These highly trained individuals work as a team to make sure domestic violence victims receive information and support throughout all stages of the criminal justice process.
 Formed in 1998, in response to the growing number of domestic violence incidents in the community, the Unit's goals are: